ErKatz/octoprint_multi_printer_instructions/README.md

    sudo udevadm control --reload-rules
 ```

-The rules will apply after you disconnect and reconnect  the devices (or reboot).
+The rules will apply for newly connected devices - so if you didn't reboot - disconnect and reconenct the devices.

 You can view the assignment of symlinks to devices, and just for fun, disconnect them all and reconnect them in a different order and see how the linking changes - that is why the dockers need to be restarted.